 Do not mix product size variations - S, M, or L - in a cluster.
-A filled hard disk will stop the database working.
-The smallest node of your setup will stop working first - and thus reduce redundancy.
+A full disk will cause the database to stop working.
+The smallest node in your setup will fail first - reducing redundancy.

-How to connect the system to a new or exisiting cluster
+Connecting the system to a new or existing cluster

 You will perform two basic steps to connect a Hardware Appliance to a new or existing cluster.
 Refer to the following sections for more details.